joonatank/deferred_shading/README.md

 ## What is deferred shading
 In traditionally rendering (also called Forward rendering) the whole scene is rendered once for each light.
 So if we have five lights the same scene is rendered five times and then the result is combined for the final image.

+Deferred shading instead does a separate pass to render the geometry into a texture and then does the same light passes as forward renderer on the texture instead of rendering the geometry multiple times.
+With a complex scene you reduce millions of vertices (geometry) into a single G-Buffer (image) that is a lot faster to render for each light than rendering the original geometry.

 #### High-level
 Forward